Vishwajith-Shettigar/Vishwajith-Shettigar/README.md

 ###

 <p align="left">Specializing in MERN stack development and Android app development.
 I have gained experience through personal projects in these areas and have also explored competitive programming.
-Additionally, I have contributed to open-source projects, further<br>enhancing my skills and knowledge.
+Additionally, I have contributed to open-source projects, further enhancing my skills and knowledge.
 I am passionate about technology and continuously strive to expand my expertise in various domains.</p>

 ###